-The major thrust of our current work in @Home is further developing the world model with its connection to the robot's perceptual system along with the episodic memory to enhance the robot's understanding of time and space.
+The major thrust of our work in @Home has been developing the world model with its connection to the robot's perceptual system and the episodic memory to enhance the robot's understanding of time and space.
 The world model serves as the "glue" for the robot's cognitive architecture, so its development is crucial for further improvements in all of the robot's capabilities.
+With work on the world model mostly completed, incorporation of planning through the TR system is now the major focus of our new development.